 They take on Lancashire, who were involved in a thrilling tie with Kent in the fourth quarter-final.
 Chasing 143 for a win, Lancashire went into the final over with six to get but lost two wickets from the first three balls of the over and had a dot from the fourth.

 Needing five from two, James Faulkner helped himself to a couple of braces to tie the game and Lancashire advanced having lost fewer wickets.

-Get the latest odds with bet365 associated with the NatWest T20 Blast 2017 outright winners once released:
+Latest odds with bet365 associated with the NatWest T20 Blast 2017 outright winners here:

 Birmingham Bears: 12/1